-2. On the other side of the midplane, note the placement of the other end of the Bluetooth antenna cable in its plastic holder.

-3. Use a nylon probe tool to pry up the Bluetooth holder from its adhesive on the chassis.
+- 2. On the other side of the midplane, note the placement of the other end of the Bluetooth antenna cable in its plastic holder. - 3.
+Use a needlenose pliers to pry the Bluetooth board from the holder on the chassis.